-- Coordinates undergraduate students’ access to programs and opportunities in education, such as the Education Studies Minor, E EDU 390 Community Service, Kappa Delta Pi, and the Future Educator’s Club.
+- Coordinates undergraduate students’ access to programs and opportunities in education, such as the Educational Studies minor, E EDU 390 Community Service, Kappa Delta Pi, and the Future Educator’s Club.

 - Serves as the University’s central source for information about careers in education.